niklas-w/Molecular-systematics-course/Tutorials/4.MaximumLikelihood/Readme.md

 Once a job is finished we have created several files.
 The file *.tre* is the one that contains the best inferred tree with the boostrap values of the nodes.
 Open the file *.tre* with the FigTree program.
 Check the bootstrap values in the tree and compare the corresponding ones with result retrieved from IQTREE analysis.

+Questions

+1. Are the RAxML bootstrap values higher/lower compared to those recovered from the UFBoot2 in IQTREE?

+2. Are the same nodes/relationships supported?